niuers/Distributed-System-Design-Review/Approach System Design Questions.md

 3. Justify your ideas

 ## Process
-1. Start with a Database to store the data
+1. Start with a Database to store the data for each service
 2. Have a web service to get input data from outside
 3. Have a web service to output data to outside
 4. We start with something simple and construct the frame with the outside pieces, i.e. define data model